ixofoundation/ixo-cellnode/api.md

 API is running
 ```

-The ixo-cellNode \(cellnode\) uses JSON-RPC to receive client requests.
-The structure of all calls follow the same structure.
+The ixo-cellnode uses JSON-RPC to receive client requests.
+The structure of all calls follows the same structure.